aiops/logsight-sdk-py/docs/source/usage/quick_start/incident_detector.rst

 Code snippets show you how to do the following with the Incident Detector client library for Python:

 + Authenticate the client
-+ Load log data from a file
++ Attach you logger
-+ Detect incident in the entire data set
++ Send log data loaded from a file
-+ Detect the anomaly status of the latest data point (???)
++ Detect incident in the entire log data set
-+ Detect the change points in the data set (???)
++ Show the details of the incident

 Load packages